mohamaddabti/Websocket-chat-NTNU/README.md

+# The WebSocket Chat assignment done at NTNU:
-# WebSocket example: Whiteboard with client websocket service
+Whiteboard with client websocket service

 ## Setup database connections